Unsubscribe Me: How to Disconnect from Internet Chaos23 Oct 2020

 - Google collects info about what you type into the search box, so consider using a search engine other than Google and changing your browser’s default.
 DuckDuckGo is a good alternative to try.

 - If you’re tech-savvy, install a Pi-hole on your home network.
-This is by far the best generic ad-blocking solution I’ve found.
+This is the best generic ad-blocking solution I’ve found.
 Installation and configuration is somewhat tricky (you need to understand some basics about your home network), but there are guides available that make it easy enough to do.

 Protect Your Data